Comparisons / CrewAI vs Pydantic AI

 CrewAI vs Pydantic AI: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-Pydantic AI pydantic ai is a type-safe agent framework built by the pydantic team.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Pydantic AI is a type-safe agent framework built by the Pydantic team.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers